moorepants/learn-multibody-dynamics/simulation.rst

    plot_results(ts, xs);

 We now see that :math:`q_1` oscillates between :math:`\pm 40 \textrm{deg}` with
-a single period. :math:`q_2` grows to around :math:`\pm 100 \textrm{deg}`, and
+a single period. :math:`q_2` grows to around :math:`100 \textrm{deg}`, and :math:`q_3` has half an oscillation period ranging between -0.2 and 0.2 meters.
-:math:`q_3` has half an oscillation between -0.2 and 0.2 meters.
 For the initial conditions and constants we choose, this seems physically feasible.

 Integration with SciPy
 ======================